Whatever You Say, Ace by Isilme_among_the_stars

 “Manwë wants to know: do you have plans for the birth?”

 “Birth.
 It is the process of pregnancy ending and the child becoming separate.
-Plans for the process by which this will occur is required by Manwë immediately,” Irmo informed her with some hesitation.
+Plans for the process by which this will occur are required by Manwë immediately,” Irmo informed her with some hesitation.

 “No. Eldar do not function in quite the same way as ents.”

-“Of course,” Yavanna lowered her voice, “Do not breathe a word to Manwë.
-As far as he is concerned, I am suitably aware of their anatomy.
+“Of course.”
+Yavanna lowered her voice.
+“Do not breathe a word to Manwë.
+As far as he is concerned, I am suitably aware of Eldarin anatomical processes.
 He will have his plans tomorrow.”

 Irmo did not look convinced.
-Irmo did look rather soundly intimidated, “…if you say so.”
+He was, however, rather soundly intimidated. “…if you say so.”

 It was a rather long night for Yavanna.
-Aulë had nothing useful to share, so she was obliged to consult with Ulmo and Oromë, because they at least knew about animals.
+Aulë had nothing useful to share, so she was obliged to consult with Ulmo and Oromë.
 Neither were afraid to laugh in her face.
-Yavanna supposed she deserved that, but it was not an enjoyable experience.
-They had at least pitied her enough to come up with a workable solution that she could present to Manwë the next day.
+Yavanna supposed she deserved such ridicule, but it was not an enjoyable experience.
+Her fellow valar were not entirely cruel: many were the creatures in their respective domains and they at least pitied her enough to come up with a workable solution that could be presented to Manwë the next day.

 Table of Contents | Leave a Comment